semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 Assistant Memories allows users to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
 Whenever Assistant gives a suggested fix,  users can provide feedback by adding custom instructions.

-> Assistant Memories is currently in **public beta**.
-Please contact Semgrep to obtain access to this feature.

 To add a Memory:

 1. Identify the specific instance of **Assistant's suggested fix** that you want to modify.
 Click **Customize fix** to open an input box, and enter your preferred remediation approaches and secure defaults for the project.